 Gone are the days of conventional marketing and cold calls.
 The real estate industry thrives online now.
 Anyone can grow their business using social media in this age.
-Whether you are a real estate entrepreneur or a startup, quality service combined with the right social media strategy can fetch you outstanding results.
-Here are some tips and tricks to get you started on your journey as you get a foothold in the exciting world of real estate on social media.
+Whether you are a well-established real estate business or an entrepreneur, quality service combined with the right social media strategy can fetch you outstanding results.
+We have curated some tips and tricks to get you started on your journey as you get a foothold in the exciting world of real estate on social media.
 Whether you're a new agent looking to stand out, or an experienced professional aiming to expand your circle of influence, these insights are the perfect place to get started.

 While developing a social media marketing strategy as a real estate agent, every beginner is faced with the dilemma of what to post, when to post, and how much to post.
-Depending on your business’ target audience and social media analytics, you can make the decision.
+Depending on your business’s target market and social media analytics, you can make the decision.
 Stories are more popular among millennials than posting because they are fun, fleeting, and disappear after 24 hours.
-The recently introduced reels are very much GenZ approved as it resembles tik-tok and compensates for the app’s ban in many countries.
+The recently introduced reels are very much GenZ-approved as they resemble TikTok and compensate for the app’s ban in many countries.
 The best time to post is during lunchtime 11 am-1 pm and evenings 7-9 pm, and 1 or 2 posts a day is considered ideal.
 Anything more will come across as desperate and pushy and will give your followers the wrong impression.

 Promoting real estate on social media can be tricky if not done the right way.
 Conduct a poll to see what type of content your followers are keen to see.
-360 degree photos on Facebook are fresh and will keep your followers engaged.
+360-degree photos on Facebook are fresh and will keep your followers engaged.
 Who doesn’t love an aesthetic Instagram profile?
 Plan your posts to get that Instagram symmetry right.
 Videos have a high SEO ranking, and beautiful pictures of properties with details always have an audience because who doesn’t dream of the perfect house?
 This not only increases your social media engagement but also builds a sense of involvement with your followers.

 Download Styldod's Free Real Estate Flyer Templates to Give a Creative Spin to Your Content!